 It’s the colorful tombstones and mausoleums.

-And the experience of seeing shamans perform their magic as they exorcise demons, cast spells on someone’s enemy, or provide protection to ward off one’s nemesis.
+And the experience of seeing shamans perform a fire ceremony as they try to heal someone from an illness, cast spells on someone’s enemy, or provide protection to ward off one’s nemesis.

 It’s a fantastic experience that you should add to your trip to the Chichicastenango market.

 Getting the chance to take a photo of the shamans is probably where a local guide comes in handy.
 My guide negotiated down the price to take a photo of a female shaman from Q20 to Q10.
 Another shaman didn’t charge me to take his photo.